makma/fingerprintjs.com/content/blog/what’s-in-store-for-the-future-of-buy-now-pay-later-7-bnpl-trends-to-look-for.md

 The risk for fraudulent purchasing with a BNPL would most likely increase when no tangible goods are exchanged.
 Therefore, accurate and reliable identity verification becomes ever more apparent when experiences are now available with BNPL.

-> A little note about us: As an anti-fraud API provider, we work with both [BNPL businesses](https://fingerprintjs.com/buy-now-pay-later/) and eCommerce companies that leverage this technology.
+> A little note about us: As an anti-fraud API provider, we work with both [BNPL businesses](https://fingerprint.com/buy-now-pay-later/) and eCommerce companies that leverage this technology.
 The industry also has its fair share of fraud challenges.
-So, we think it’s helpful to understand how companies are open to fraudulent techniques, how you can protect your company, and how a service like FingerprintJS can help you stop fraud before it starts.
+So, we think it’s helpful to understand how companies are open to fraudulent techniques, how you can protect your company, and how a service like Fingerprint can help you stop fraud before it starts.

 ## The BNPL shopping marketing community